bjin/dprox/README.md

 ### Installation

-`dprox` should build and work on all unix-like OS with [ghc](https://www.haskell.org/ghc/) support, but it's only been tested on Linux and macOS.
+`dprox` should build and work on all unix-like OS with [ghc](https://www.haskell.org/ghc/) support, as well as Windows.

 While `dprox` can be built with [cabal](https://www.haskell.org/cabal/) like any other Hackage packages, for a reliable compilation with pinned dependencies, [stack](https://docs.haskellstack.org/en/stable/README/#how-to-install) is generally recommended.